Programs-as-data-2024-XXX/assignment-5/Answers.md

 ## Exercise 6.2
 Current changes/answer can be found in:
 - The `Absyn.fs´ file on line 14
-- The `HigherFun.fs´ file on line 33 and 70
+- The `HigherFun.fs´ file on line 33, line 69-72 and line 74
 Mads ved ikke om ovenstående er korrekt og skal spørge TA's om man skal gøre mere og om hvordan man eventuelt kunne teste det, for han er confused.

 ## Exercise 6.3
-The answers to this exercise can be found in FunPar.fsy and FunPar.fsl where there will be comments specifying that the following line/lines were added.
-Specifically in FunLex.fsl two keywords were added "fun" and "->".
+The answers to this exercise can be found in FunPar.fsy and FunPar.fsl Specifically in FunLex.fsl the keyword "fun" was added and the token "->" was added.
-In FunPar.fsy two tokens were added: FUN and ARROW, as well as an Expr: FUN Expr ARROW Expr
+In FunPar.fsy two tokens were added: FUN and ARROW, as well as an Expr: FUN NAME ARROW Expr

 ## Exercise 6.4